We can all read and write. But you want to know how to become a writer.

 Do you still want to be a writer?

-If you can convert that success into a reliable part-time or full-time income, then you really will be on your way to your new career as a professional writer.
+If you can convert that success into a reliable part-time income, you are on your way.